kirkofypsi/7DWorkProblemModel/README.md

 economical and societal implications [[3]](https://github.com/kirkofypsi/7DWorkProblemModel/blob/main/README.md#references) and such a dysfunctional work system cannot be maintained in a long term.

-We believe that the decrease in work satisfaction largely stems from the fact that modern companies can deploy their marketing departments to create favorable but largely untrue images of themselves.
+We believe that the decrease in work satisfaction largely stems from the fact that modern companies misdirect their efforts by focusing on creating favorable but largely untrue images of themselves instead of addressing the actual issues.
 This in turn prevents the public from realizing the weaknesses of organizations and creates the opportunity for companies to ignore bad practices impacting their employees' well-being.
 Our aim is to tear down the walls erected by companies and to provide a neutral point of view of the work world.
 To lay the groundwork for that we created an exhaustive catalog of the most common work